wulkano/Kap/docs/plugins.md

 # Plugins

 The Kap plugin system lets you create custom share targets that appear in the editor export menu.
-You could for example create a plugin to share a screen recording on YouTube.
+You could, for example, create a plugin to share a screen recording on YouTube.

 You can discover plugins or view installed ones by clicking the `Kap` menu, `Preferences…`, and selecting the `Plugins` pane.